S3gmentati0nFault/S3gmentati0nFault/README.md

 - Machine learning and physics Homeworks 🧠 <br>
   I suppose you know the deal by now.

+- The Distributed and Pervasive Systems <a href="https://github.com/S3gmentati0nFault/lab-dsp">homework activities</a> 👩‍👩‍👧‍👦 <br>
+  The activities revolve around REST services, multi-threaded systems and MQTT.
+I am trying to make the repository better by adding some documentation, working my way towards the final release.

 In my spare time I play the bass (really badly) and work on my podcast (<a href="https://www.youtube.com/@overhear173/videos">Overhear Podcast</a>).